thomasandrewtk/glimpse-site/README.md

 ## About

-Glimpse is a simple and beautiful 7-day planner to organize your life.
+Glimpse is a simple and beautiful task manager to organize your life.
 This landing page provides a preview of the app and a way for users to join the beta waitlist.

 ## Built With